BitcoinDesign/Guide/guide/designing-products/accessibility.md

 A great side-effect is that a product designed with accessibility in mind is also easier to use for the part of the audience without impairments.
 This is referred to as the "[curb-cut](https://en.wikipedia.org/wiki/Curb_cut_effect)" effect.
 For example, many hearing people use closed captioning.

-As a wider community we also have a moral obligation to make products [inclusive]({{ '/guide/getting-started/principles/#inclusion' | relative_url }}) for everyone and to ensure that the experience they have with our product is suitable to them, regardless of their physical, mental abilities.
+As a wider community, we also have a moral obligation to make products [inclusive]({{ '/guide/getting-started/principles/#inclusion' | relative_url }}) for everyone and ensure that their experiences with our products are suitable, regardless of their physical and mental abilities.

 ## Categories of accessibility needs